 Calculate your Delayed Attribution Multiplier: Update your Return on Ad Spend (ROAS) benchmarks for when the reporting switches over.
 Working under the new model for attribution, what will your ROAS benchmark metrics be?
 If you don’t know how to calculate this, here’s a video to talk you through it:

-Consider expanding your customer acquisition channels: If Facebook is the primary you currently use to acquire customers, we recommend diversifying to begin deploying other channels that fit with your brand.
+Expand your customer acquisition channels - If Facebook is the primary you currently use to acquire customers, we recommend diversifying to begin deploying other channels that fit with your brand.
 If you'd like some information on how to get started with that, take a look at our Ultimate Guide to Customer Acquisition here.

 The Bottom Line

 Given the size of the iOS 14 user base, your targeting capacity and ability to personalize ads will inevitably decrease to some extent.
 However, you don’t need to stop running ads on Facebook (or Instagram) quite yet.
 The steps you can take for now will mitigate some of the negative impact until you have a chance to fully analyze how your conversion events and attribution are affected.

 Longer-term impacts for the industry and how many other ad platforms will respond is yet to become clear.
 More emphasis on tracking your own user data, or employing email more effectively, for example, may be important strategies to help your business mitigate revenue losses from digital ads.